Transfer news: What does each Premier League club need in January?

 Tottenham Hotspur – Central midfielder, winger, center back

 USMNT star Weston McKennie has been linked with Tottenham and that would be a good fit.
 Spurs need a player who can bring the energy Conte demands and also knit midfield and attack.
 Attack-minded Tanguy Ndombele, Giovani Lo Celso and Dele Alli are surplus to requirements under Conte and they have some fine defensive midfielders, but not many (if any) number eight types.
-Adding a winger (Adama Traore) is key this month, and long-term a new center back is needed.
+Adding a winger (Adama Traore went to Barcelona and Luis Diaz went to Liverpool) is key this month, and long-term a new center back is needed.
+A few Juventus midfielders could arrive on deadline day.

 Watford – Center back